JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 root continuation's `resumeWith`.
 The builder creates the root continuation, and, unlike other continuations, it has no completion.
-We expect it to reach root continuation, since when we call one suspending function or lambda from another, we want to propagate the exception through suspending stack (also known as an async stack), from callee to caller, regardless of whether or not there was a suspension, unless, there is no explicit try-catch block.
+We expect it to reach root continuation, since when we call one suspending function or lambda from another, we want to propagate the exception through suspending stack (also known as an async stack), from callee to caller, regardless of whether or not there was a suspension, unless, there is an explicit try-catch block.
 Thankfully, we can propagate the exception the same way as the execution upon coroutine's completion, through the chain of `completion` fields.
 We, after all, should pass it to the caller, just like the return value.
 When `invokeSuspend` throws an exception, `BaseContinuationImpl.resumeWith` catches it, wraps into `Result` inline class, which is essentially `T |
 Result$Failure(Throwable)`, and calls `completion`'s `resumeWith` with the result (simplified):